Mucolipidosis II/III (Plasma Screen)

 |Associated Tests||Molecular analysis of the gene for ML II/III (GNPTAB) is also available for identification of the causative mutation within a family, carrier status and prenatal diagnosis.|

 Enzyme activity can be measured in plasma or dried blood spots.
-Please seend 3 ml of whole blood in a green top, sodium heparin tube or 1 ml of plasma.
+For plasma, please send 5-10 ml of whole blood in a green top (sodium heparin) tube OR plasma can removed from spun down sample and sent frozen.

 In addition, a dried blood spot or blood drawn in an EDTA tube can be used for mucolipidosis II/III molecular analysis and may be sent for DNA banking.
 Please indicate on the requisition if DNA should be banked for follow-up molecular testing.